DukeRobotics/robosub-ros/foxglove/README.md

 - [Foxglove Studio](https://foxglove.dev/download)

 ## Installation
-To manage local installation of our custom extensions and layouts, use the `foxglove.py` CLI.
+To manage local installation of Duke Robotics extensions and layouts, use the `foxglove.py` CLI.
 To install all Duke Robotics extensions and layouts, use:
 ```bash
 python foxglove.py install